HighCaffeineIntake/MariusSebeke/README.md

 👋 Hi
 -
-Currently coding with Bellmans GAP and Python for my Masters Thesis.
+Currently coding with Bellmans GAP, Python and C++ for my Masters Thesis.